 “In this lab we study a variety of research topics at the interface of ocean and land that has to do with the wave and storm surge interactions with built or natural environments around communities,” said Farhadzadeh.

 The lab examines erosion and scours around beaches and buildings.
 One example would be bluff erosion, which Farhadzadeh notes is one of the problems Long Island has on both the north and south shores.
 “We also explore the possibility of nature-based or more environmentally friendly solutions for coastal mitigation.”

-The facility was commissioned in the spring of 2017 and has been operating ever since, conducting a variety of coastal research on the interaction of waves with the coastlines, and particularly with structures under extreme storm weather conditions.
+The facility was commissioned in Spring 2017 and has been operating ever since, with researchers conducting a variety of studies on the interaction of waves with coastlines, particularly with structures under extreme storm weather conditions.

 “We need to project both the direct and indirect physical effects of future sea level changes and intensified storms when considering the engineering and design of coastal projects,” said Farhadzadeh.
 “Better preparedness against future extreme flooding requires a deeper understanding of coastal phenomena, which leads to novel design procedures and construction of coastal infrastructures.”

 The lab features state-of-the-art equipment, highlighted by an 85-foot combined wave and bi-directional current flume.
 The massive tank is capable of generating combined random waves and reversible currents to simulate a variety of real-world phenomena, including those involving sediment transports.
 The flume can also be used for marine renewable energy projects, as well as testing and calibrating energy harvesting devices.
 There is also an instructional, smaller scale flume that shows the processes of sediment erosion and movement.